ScumbagScalawag/Git-Gud/README.md

     master pushes to master (up to date)
 ```

-This setup is not managable, because I don't have permission to replace their code.
+This setup is not manageable, because I don't have permission to replace their code.
 Makes sense.
 I'll need to set *my* upstream push location to be *my* forked repo,
 and [send pull requests](#pr) to this person for them to potentially incorporate
 my changes.